Constructing and Graphing Binomial Distributions In Exercises 27–... | Channels for Pearson+

 Unusual Values

-Unusual values in a distribution are those that lie significantly outside the expected range of outcomes, often defined as values that fall beyond two standard deviations from the mean.
-In the context of the binomial distribution for this problem, identifying unusual values involves analyzing the probabilities of extreme outcomes (like 0 or 7 accepted applicants) and determining if they are significantly lower or higher than what would be expected based on the distribution.
+Unusual values in a distribution are typically defined as those that lie beyond two standard deviations from the mean.
+In the context of the binomial distribution, identifying unusual values involves analyzing the probabilities of specific outcomes and determining which values are significantly lower or higher than expected.
+This helps in understanding the variability and potential outliers in the data.

 Recommended video: